Phenomenon Studio

 Principles of Patient-First UX:

 1. User-Centric Design – Includes patient needs and pain points through research and testing.
-Ensuring that the functionality of the system meets patient needs is crucial for effective user-centric design.
+Ensuring that the functionality of the system meets patient needs and monitoring the system’s performance is crucial for effective user-centric design.

 2. Simplicity – Interfaces are clear, uncluttered and easy to use.